 Scholarships and Fellowships

 The Graduate School awards various scholarships and fellowships to students every year.
-Currently we offer merit, full-time and part-time scholarships along with dissertation fellowships and summer fellowships for teaching assistants.
+Currently we offer merit and full-time scholarships along with dissertation fellowships and summer fellowships for teaching assistants.
 Applications for these various scholarships and fellowships can be found on the forms page of our website.
 The UNH Fellowships Office provides a list of available scholarships, fellowships, and other funding opportunities.